137: No Such Thing As Churchill's Secret Parrot

 I saw Coke, K-O-K-E, and they also went after a company called Dope.
 Dope.

-Yeah, dope and Coke.
+Yeah.
+Dope and Coke.

 They were made by the same manufacturer who'd actually been a partner of the guy who went on to set up Coca-Cola.
 But yeah, they called it dope.

-turn of the century, they still, in their advertising, implied that it contained cocaine because they still wanted people to think they were going to get that kick.
+turn of the century, they still in their advertising implied that it contained cocaine because they still wanted people to think they were going to get that kick.

 Should we also say who Butch Cassidy was?
 Oh, yeah.
 Oh, yeah.

-So in Butch Cassidy and the Sundance Kid, it's these detectives who are always on their tail.
+So in Butch Cassidy and The Sundance Kid, it's these detectives who are always on their tail.
+And eventually they drove them out of America and they ended up in Bolivia.

+And then there's lots of theories about what happened to them.
 So it's assumed they were killed in a shootout in Bolivia.

-And that's how the film ends, certainly.
 Or actually, you don't see them die in the film, do you?
-No.
+No. Spoiler very much a ledge.

-Sorry, Sorry, that is true.
+Sorry, that that is true.

 But yeah, there are lots of theories.
-So apparently there was a guy called William T.
+So, apparently, there was a guy called William T.

 Phillips who surfaced in America in 1908 or 1909.